patrickbwarren/qgis-survex-import/README.md

 The flags are integer fields set to 0 or 1.

-For the leg data, the style is one of NORMAL, DIVING, CARTESIAN, CYLPOLAR, or NOSURVEY.
+The STYLE field in the leg data is one of NORMAL, DIVING, CARTESIAN, CYLPOLAR, or NOSURVEY.

-Also for leg data, the date fields are either the same, or represent a date range, in the standard QGIS format YYYY-MM-DD.
+The DATE fields in the leg data are either the same, or represent a date range, in the standard QGIS format YYYY-MM-DD.

 For the most part importing the CRS from the .3d file should work as